 Here are some reasons why the question of “Facebook page or website” should definitely be answered with website:

 That’s right.
 You don’t own Facebook.
 You have very little control over Facebook and the rules that govern business pages.
+This goes for ALL social media sites.
+They’re rented real estate.
 They could (and have) change the rules at a moment’s notice, completely altering who is able to see your content and who can’t.
 It’s their site and they can do what they want with it.
 If they decided to remove your page tomorrow, there would be absolutely nothing you could do about it.
 In recent years, it has become increasingly more difficult for people to see posts from your Facebook page, even if they have liked it for some time.

 Since you own your website, you can put what you want where you want, and nobody but you has any say over it.
 (Of course, that’s assuming that what you’re doing is legal, but we will just hope for the best there.)
 It’s YOUR site, and YOU make the decisions about it, period.

-There are many people who are regular Internet users who prefer not to use Facebook.
+Many regular Internet users prefer not to use Facebook.
 Some may be concerned about security, while others may just not want something else to take up time.
-Many people are unable to access Facebook from work (as a former teacher, I can relate) so you may miss the traffic of people surfing during lunch hours.
+Some can’t access Facebook from work (as a former teacher, I can relate) so you may miss the traffic of people surfing during lunch hours.
 Whatever the reason, relying on Facebook as your only Internet marketing strategy automatically discounts a large part of the online population.
 Not being on Facebook doesn’t mean these people would not visit your website.